 Before starting gameplay at an online Craps casino, there are a few things you may want to learn.
 Practice craps at any of the featured craps casino.
 Once you learn the craps rules and you can come up with a good craps strategy.
 First practice playing craps online for fun before playing craps online for real money.

 For starters, the game is all about the thrill of throwing a dice in hopes of landing the number you placed your bet on.
 Additionally, craps offers everyone betting, the opportunity to give the dice a throw.
 This is the game of craps in a nutshell.

 The Craps table displays a series of markings that indicate different betting options.
 Bets are made by placing chips on the relevant demarcations on the table.

 A glance at the Craps table will reveal a collision of colors, numbers and bets.
+When learning how to play craps you need to understand the different bets.
 Some of the easiest bets a gambler can make include; ‘Pass Line’, ‘Come’, ‘Don’t Pass Bar’, and ‘Don’t Come Bar’.
 Once you understand these bets, the rest of the game will be very easy to master.

 Craps allows players to place bets on a number of different sections.
-Here are some tips and tricks to betting on the craps table:
+Having a good craps strategy helps you play better.
+Here is a brief craps tutorial, with tips and tricks to betting on the craps table: